hphelion/documentation/devplatform/preview/windows_adding_services.md

 <div align="center"> <a href="/helion/devplatform/preview/deployingnet/">Deploying your first .NET Application</a> | <a href="/helion/devplatform/preview/tools_guide">Windows and .NET Tools Guide</a> </div>
 <div align="center">Adding Services to a Windows Application | <a href="/helion/devplatform/preview/buildpack/">Deploying Windows Applications with the IIS Buildpack</a></div>

+<span style="font-size:70%">*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*</span>